It's the biggest purchase of your life, and small mistakes can cost large. So we've drawn up a house-buying battleplan, with 50 top tips'n'tricks.

 Locks are key.
 Ensure door locks are up to insurance standards.
 Most policies insist that front and back doors be fitted with a five lever mortice deadlock.
 Check windows for locks and the front door for break-in signs.

 Watch out for woodchip.
-Buying a house with woodchip or other textured wallpaper slapped all over it usually means excavating through layers of paper.
+Buying somewhere with woodchip or other textured wallpaper slapped all over it usually means excavating through layers of paper.
 And probably pulling half the plaster off.

 Lift mats and rugs.
 Check for stains and other nasties lurking underneath.